Frequently Asked Questions

 • Sharing the outcome of its non-partisan discussions with government officials.

+No the FBC FCN is not a partisan group.
 FBC FCN has engaged with several political parties at all levels of government, including the municipal level.
 This engagement has included presentations to the Prime Minister as well as to leaders of the federal and Ontario Conservative and New Democratic parties.

 Outreach events like Lobby Day and the National Summit of Black Canadians have engaged representatives and spokespersons from a variety of federal, provincial and municipal parties.